-A variety of group therapy experiences are offered at CAPS.
+A variety of group therapy experiences are offered at CAPS, and have been shown (in research from our own center) to be just as effective as individual therapy (see here).
 These groups can be either structured or unstructured and offer the student opportunities to learn from their peers and group leaders.
-A variety of issues can be successfully addressed in a group setting.
 Our groups are described in detail below:

 General therapy groups are intended to provide therapeutic experiences for people with diverse needs.
 The group format provides an atmosphere where individuals can practice interpersonal skills and gives them a chance to challenge and/or validate internal assumptions.

-This group utilizes meditation and mindfulness practices to help students struggling with various emotional difficulties with particular focus on anxiety.
-Students learn various meditation practices which they are encouraged to practice in session and at home.
+This group utilizes meditation and mindfulness practices to help students struggling with various emotional difficulties.
+Students learn various meditation practices and are encouraged to try them in session and at home.
 Members are encouraged to share their experiences with other members of the group.

 This is a semi-structured group that focuses on body image and eating concerns.
 The group is intended as an adjunct to individual therapy or as support for individuals who have worked through issues with a therapist and would like to maintain their treatment gains.
 The format includes a psycho-educational component that focuses on topics such as healthy eating, perfectionism/achievement pressure, social and cultural influences, stress management, relationships, and identity.
 The group also has a component where participants can process feelings, impressions, and experiences.

 Individuals who are struggling with sexual behavioral excess are encouraged to join this 12-week group.
 The didactic format of the group places it halfway between a university classroom and a regular therapy group.
 We utilize some religious principles coupled with empirical psychological interventions coupled with eastern philosophy.
-It is the intent of this group to help participants begin to bring their behavior into harmony with their value system.
+This group aims to help participants bring their behavior into harmony with their values.
 This group meets once a week and begins shortly after the beginning of each semester.

 ERP (Exposure/Response Prevention) for OCD